 Being able to maintain a thinner, smoother sharp cutting edge is one major advantage of the Single Bevel Broadhead, but few hunters truely understand what that advantage is.
-Before getting more information on the "how" to achieve a razor sharp edge, you may want to read this brief page on "why" you should care...
+Before getting more information on the "how" to achieve a razor sharp edge, you may want to read this brief page from Dr. Ed on the Clotting Cascade and on "why" you should care...

 Sharpening for broadheads can be divide into three categories “edge maintenance”, “bench sharpening “ and “field sharpening”.

 The TuffHead™ 25 degree single bevel is already established and sharpened to a razor edge by the manufacture.
 It does not take a lot to maintain the edge as the stainless steel blade is corrosion resistant, cryogenically treated and hardened to a 52 RC hardness.
 This metallurgical combination and treatment is all designed to enhance and maintain a keen edge.
 That being said all cutting instruments do need to be sharpened .Broadheads in particular should be razor sharp for good penetration and cutting action as it is hemorrhaging which kills the game we are hunting.